wutipong/rarbg-firefox/README.md

 The keywords must be setup beforehand on the setting page, which contains only one field that expect a list of keyword separated by commas.
 Spaces are not trimmed.

+## Building
+`npm run-script build` will build the project and place the output in `/build` directory under the project.
+The manifest inside can be used to temporiry load the extension in Firefox.

+`npm run-script makexpi` will create xpi file that can be uploaded to the Firefox Addon website.